davelens/dotfiles/VIM_CHANGELOG.md

 ## 2020-03-31
 * Slightly adjusted my previous `<CR>` unmapping when entering command-line mode to include `<C-W>p` so my cursor position is retained in the current buffer when running tests.
+* Added `DeleteHiddenBuffers()`.
+Because I'm experimenting with how I expect my terminal windows to behave when triggered by `RunTestFile()`, I looked for a solution that would wipe out all but my currently visible buffers to free up some memory.
+As an aside it *might* be useful if there are plenty of buffers open and you want to regain some clarity without exiting Vim.
+To be reviewed on a later date.
+* I actively started documenting specific settings in my vimrc, both as a re-evaluation of why they're there, and as a learning opportunity to dig deeper in their `:help` entries.
+* Added a better configuration to make `autoread` also catch changes made from outside of vim (or in my case specifically; another instance of vim in a tmux session).
+I was wondering why autoread didn't do what I thought it did, so I read up on it and found a great summary [here](https://unix.stackexchange.com/questions/149209/refresh-changed-content-of-file-opened-in-vim/383044#383044).

 ## 2020-03-30
 * I now unmap `<CR>` (normally mapped to `RunTestFile()`) whenever I enter command-line mode, so I can use `<CR>` to run the command under the cursor.
 I remap it whenever I leave command-line mode.